How attached are you to your romantic partner? Do you think these attachment styles have anything to do with how you were raised?

 Schaffer and Emerson

 When do these attachment styles start to form?
 This is the question that psychologists Schaffer and Emerson tried to answer in their experiments in the 1960s.
-They found that infants went through different stages in which they formed attachments to primary or secondary caregivers.
-By eleven months, the infants showed a preference or one caregiver over another.
+They found that infants had different attachment stages to primary or secondary caregivers.
+By eleven months, the infants preferred one caregiver over another.
 But they also start to form bonds with grandparents, aunts, uncles, or other caregivers.
 Once the infant has formed an attachment to one primary caregiver, they may display behaviors related to separation anxiety or stranger anxiety.

 Mary Ainsworth

 Where do the four attachment styles come from?
-Well, three of them come from Mary Ainsworth’s work on the attachment styles theory.
+Three of them come from Mary Ainsworth’s work on the attachment styles theory.
 Ainsworth is credited alongside Bowlby as one of the pioneers of this theory.
 Her Strange Situation Classification (SSC) helped to identify three attachment styles and the behaviors that go along with these styles.

-- Baby was briefly in the room with their mother and the experimenter
+• The baby was briefly in the room with their mother and the experimenter

-- Baby and mother were left alone.
+• Baby and mother were left alone.

-- Stranger joined the mother and baby in the room.
+• The stranger joined the mother and baby in the room.

-- Mother left the baby and stranger alone in the room.
+• The mother left the baby and stranger alone in the room.

-- Mother returned and the stranger left.
+• Mother returned, and the stranger left.

-- Baby was left alone in the room.
+• The baby was left alone in the room.

-- Stranger returned.
+• Stranger returned.

-- Mother returned as the stranger left.
+• Mother returned as the stranger left.

 How did the infants react to all of these scenarios?
-Did they search for the attachment figure (mother) or were they content exploring the room and playing with toys?
+Did they search for the attachment figure (mother), or were they content exploring the room and playing with toys?

 Ainsworth recorded the infant’s behavior and how intensely the behavior was displayed.